 After asking for others to pitch in and help, and after 3 of them saying “No, we like the way you do it.”
 I simply replied “Well then, I am just not up to having Christmas or boxing day this year, you will have to make other plans.
 I am sorry, but I am just not able to do it the old way any longer.”

-And sadly, with that, we stopped having Christmas.
+And sadly, with that, we stopped having loads of people (family and friends) over for Christmas breakfast, lunch and dinner.
 And you know what – it was lovely.
-My husband and I did the food we wanted, got up when we wanted, and well just had the whole day to exactly what we wanted.
+My husband and I did the food we wanted, got up when we wanted, and just had the whole day to do exactly what we wanted.
 It was freeing and we made it FUN.

-"I love you, and we are coming to see you, and I'd love to keep doing it the way we used to, but I am sad to have to say that the old way isn't working for me (us) anymore.
+"I love you, and I'd love to keep doing it the way we used to, but I am sad to have to say that the old way isn't working for me (us) anymore.
 Which of my suggestions will work best for you, or do you have any suggestions that work better than mine?"

 Migraine Headaches and Holidays Stress Busting Tip #4

 There are numerous breathing techniques that help reduce stress and anxiety.
-I find that when I am feeling anxious and I tune in, I become aware that I am breathing really shallowly.
-So here’s my tip.
+If you find yourself feeling anxious, tune in and see if you are breathing very shallowly.
+Here’s my advice...

 Then inhale to the count of four and pause for two.
 Do this three or four times and then see if you feel more calm.
 I teach this to all of my clients who experience anxiety.
 Being in the pause, quietly, is really important.
 Really savor the peace in the silence.